gmontee/100DaysOfCloud/Journey/001/Readme.md

 ## ☁️ Cloud Outcome

-✍️ I believe the biggest factor 'hurting' me in learning Azure, is I don't currently have direct hands-on opportunties in my daily work load.
+✍️ I believe the biggest factor 'hurting' me in learning Azure, is I don't currently have direct hands-on opportunties for certain tech in my daily work load.
 It feels like a 'chicken and egg' problem.
-For the roles I'm seeing, I need 'X' amount of experience in Azure, Terraform, Python, etc. I'm having to upskill in my free time (it's Sunday afternoon as I write this) to achieve a certain level of competence.
+For the roles I'm seeing, I need 'X' amount of experience in Terraform, Python, Jenkins, etc. I'm having to upskill in my free time (it's Sunday afternoon as I write this) to achieve a certain level of competence.
 I feel like I"m taking an artificial path rather than an organic one to get there.
 I guess it's the reality I'm in, and to make the best of it.
 I'm looking up to where I **WANT** to be, and will carve a path onto that trail.

 ## Next Steps